mcaceresb/stata-gtools/docs/usage/gquantiles.md

 (Note: These are common to every gtools command.)

+- `compress` Try to compress strL to str#.
+The Stata Plugin Interface has only limited support for strL variables.
+In Stata 13 and earlier (version 2.0) there is no support, and in Stata 14 and later (version 3.0) there is read-only support.
+The user can try to compress strL variables using this option.

 - `verbose` prints some useful debugging info to the console.

 - `benchmark` or `bench(level)` prints how long in seconds various parts of the